cocobball/hubspot-utm-checker/README.md

 ## Overview

 Cory's UTM Extractor is a Chrome extension designed to scrape and tally specific UTM parameters from all the links on the current webpage.
-This tool is especially useful for digital marketers, SEO specialists, and data analysts who want to quickly gather insights into the UTM parameters like 'linkedin', 'Google Jobs Apply', and 'HubSpot'.
+This tool is especially useful for digital marketers, SEO specialists, and data analysts who want to quickly gather insights into the UTM parameters

 ## Why This Extension?